Young Audiences + Teens

 The OIAF is happy to offer the following free resources year-round for families and teachers to help young audiences experience animated films, workshops, and behind-the-scenes features.

 OIAF Animation for Young Audiences Playlist

-Enjoy a selection of past Ottawa International Animation Festival (OIAF) picks for the entire family, presented by Shaw Rocket Fund!
-The films in this showcase were all screened in competition as part of the “Animation for Young Audiences” programs between 2016 – 2019.
-The Ottawa International Animation Festival is an Oscar-qualifying film festival, running every September in Canada’s Capital since 1976.
+Enjoy a selection of past OIAF picks for the entire family, presented by Shaw Rocket Fund!
+The films in this showcase were screened between 2016 and 2019 at OIAF in competition as part of the Animation for Young Audiences programs.
+The OIAF is an Oscar-qualifying film festival, running every September in Canada’s Capital since 1976.

 Animation at Home with Tina Le Moine

 Check out these two tutorials with Tina Le Moine and learn how to make animated content at home.